Stop 6: Office Building

 The sign outside the building calls it the Barnum and Richardson Study Center.
 While we’re not near the stage when it can really become that, we do currently plan to make what was the waiting room in B&R days, then the living room when it was a private home, into a mini-museum.
 One article in it for sure will be this bookcase, on permanent loan from the Canaan/Falls Village Historical Society.
 It was previously in Barnum and Richardson corporate headquarters in Lime Rock.

-Just one last stop on the tour.
 Proceed to the picnic table overlooking the Blackberry River and dam.
 A great place to sit and enjoy a break.

 Last stop on tour.